Former mayor, Waco philanthropist Malcolm Duncan Sr. dies at 91

 He was the son of a former Waco mayor and helped raise another mayor, Malcolm Duncan Jr. The elder Malcolm was known throughout his life as a restless entrepreneur and devoted civic leader who was never afraid to speak his mind.

+"This is a big statement, but I think Malcolm probably did more for Waco than anyone ever has," said Cullen Smith, 95, an attorney who served on the council with Duncan in the 1980s.
+"He was a true leader. … He didn't ever ask for any credit for anything he did.
+We sure could use some more Malcolms."

-Well beyond his years in elected office he pursued his passion for community improvement using the wealth he amassed as former owner of his car and truck dealerships in Waco and Colorado.
-He and his wife, Mary Ruth Duncan, funded and built the South Waco Library in 2006 and funded nearly $1.5 million in Waco Family Medicine clinic construction.
+Well beyond his years in elected office Duncan pursued his passion for community improvement using the wealth he amassed as former owner of his car and truck dealerships in Waco and Colorado.
+He and his wife, Mary Ruth Duncan, funded and built the South Waco Library in 2006, but declined to have the building named for them.
+They also funded nearly $1.5 million in Waco Family Medicine clinic construction.

-Family members said his proudest accomplishment was the MAC Grant, a scholarship fund he created with the Waco Foundation in 1995 to ensure that any McLennan County high school graduate could afford to go to college regardless of income.
-The Duncans have given $4.2 million to the program since 1997 and recruited other donors such as the Rapoport Foundation and the Clifton Robinson Family to award a total of $11.4 million to 14,000 McLennan County students.
+Family members and friends said his proudest accomplishment was the MAC grant, a scholarship fund he created with the Waco Foundation in 1995 to ensure any McLennan County high school graduate could afford to go to college.

+The Duncans have given $4.2 million to the program since 1997 and recruited other donors including the Rapoport Foundation and the Clifton Robinson family to award a total of $11.4 million to 14,000 McLennan County students.

 Until the pandemic struck last year, Duncan himself insisted on personally interviewing each McLennan Community College student who was applying for the scholarship for the third and fourth year of college.